vanessafarraye/prototypes/README.md

 | :--- |
 | Try to complete the **dice**, **starship**, and **radio** problems.|

 **NOTE**: it's very hard to express an exhaustive description of each custom type outlined below.
-We encourage you to discuss the ambiguity of requirements for **methods** and **properties** as well as any potential properties you'll need to get a method to function properly.
+We encourage you to discuss the ambiguity of requirements for **methods** and **properties**.
+Also, for some exercises, you might need to add a property (or properties) to the prototype in order to make your method work.

 ## Exercises